 The disablement procedure is TBD.

+(#3652) A DUO asssisting AP that intends to update the parameter MaxStandaloneDuoBSRP shall follow the procedure defined in 37.28 (Enhanced BSS parameter critical update procedure) to notify its associated non-AP STAs.

-(#3652) 37.5 Prioritized EDCA
+37.5 Prioritized EDCA

 TGbn editor: please update the following paragraph as shown below. (#3652)

-(#3652) An AP that has enabled P-EDCA operation shall set the P-EDCA Enabled field in UHR operation element to 1.
+(#3652) An AP that intends to enable, disable or update the parameters of P-EDCA mode shall follow the procedure defined in 37.28 (Enhanced BSS parameter critical update procedure) to notify its associated non-AP STAs.
+An AP that has enabled P-EDCA operation shall set the P-EDCA Enabled field in UHR operation element to 1.

+If the most recent mode tuple corresponding to P-EDCA from the AP does not carry the Mode Specific Parameters field for P-EDCA, then the default P-EDCA parameters specified in this subclause shall apply.

 37.26 Dynamic bandwidth expansion (DBE)